tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 </td>
 <td>

-This allows full recursive write access to the complete `$APP` folder, files and subdirectories.
+This allows full recursive write access to the complete application folders, files and subdirectories.

 </td>
 </tr>